Home Blog 6 cost-saving inventory control techniques for stock optimization

 3. Set stock level control policies

-Inventory policies ensure you’re stocking the right goods in the right quantities – a must for good inventory control in the warehouse.
-Make sure you have a set of ‘rules’ for every SKU you carry.
-Inventory classification, such as
+Inventory policies help ensure you stock the right goods in the right quantities.
+This is essential for effective inventory control and warehouse management, so ensure you have a set of ‘rules’ for every SKU you carry.

-ABC analysis, will help with this.
-For example, you should consider setting different service levels, safety stock levels and reordering parameters for each category.
+Inventory classification methods like ABC analysis can help with this by guiding you in setting different service levels, safety stock levels, and reordering parameters for each category.

-Don’t forget to have a policy for reducing excess stock and removing obsolete items.
-While excess stock has a negative impact on stock turnover and eats into working capital, if it becomes obsolete it’ll also gnaw away at your profit margins too!
+Include a policy for reducing excess stock and removing obsolete items.
+Not only does excess stock negatively impact stock turnover and eat into working capital, but if it becomes obsolete, it will erode your profit margins.

 4. Introduce service level targets to optimize stock

-A target service level measures the probability of having the correct quantity of an item in stock when it’s requested for delivery, leading to a completely fulfilled order.
+A target service level measures the probability that the correct amount of an item is available when it’s requested to fulfil an order completely.

-When setting target service levels, consider your customers’ expectations in terms of availability and delivery times.
-For example, if a seven day lead time is acceptable to your customers, then you might be able to lower your inventory levels and rely on smaller purchase quantities, reducing tied-up capital, or you could place on-demand orders with your suppliers if they have short lead times to you.
+When setting target service levels, consider your customers’ expectations for availability and delivery times.
+For example, if a seven-day lead time is acceptable to your customers, you could lower your inventory levels and rely on smaller purchase quantities to reduce tied-up capital, or you could place on-demand orders with your suppliers if they have shorter lead times than your delivery lead time.

-Remember – providing higher service levels than required costs your company money.
-Failing to meet customer expectations, however, can lead to lost sales and a damaged reputation.
-So you need to find a balance!
+Remember, providing higher-than-necessary service levels costs your company money.
+However, failing to meet customer expectations can lead to lost sales and reputation damage.
+So you need to find a balance.

-Service levels will also influence your stock turnover rate – aim for higher service levels on faster moving items and lower them for those with less demand, so you can keep your turnover rate high and avoid tying up capital unnecessarily.
+Service levels also influence your stock turnover rate.
+You should aim for higher levels on faster-moving items and lower levels for items with less demand, so you can maintain a high turnover and avoid tying up capital unnecessarily.

 5. Fine-tune your stock replenishment strategies

-You can only optimize stock levels when you have informed inventory purchasing practices.
+You can only optimize stock levels if you have informed inventory purchasing practices.

-Most businesses will reorder either when they hit a fixed date or when stock drops to a specified level – the defined reorder point.
-The amount they reorder is usually either a fixed amount or variable to meet a minimum or maximum stock capacity.
-Many ERP and WMS systems will use one of these approaches.
-However, if these methods are leading to stockouts or excess stock scenarios, you need to look for a smarter way to carry out replenishment.
-A more ‘informed’ or dynamic approach is to factor in the following variables:
+Most businesses reorder either when they reach a fixed date or when stock falls to a specified level known as the reorder point.
+The reorder quantity is usually fixed or variable to meet a minimum or maximum stock level.
+Many ERP and WMS systems use one of these approaches.
+However, if these methods cause stockouts or excess stock, you should consider a more ‘informed’ or dynamic approach that factors the following variables:

 • Demand forecasts